Kaliyath/Assignment/README.md

 	Default Port : 8080
 	Port configuration is property is available in the application.properties file

+	[Note: If you are using 8080 port for other process, please kill that process and execute bat file, or
+		   Change the port in application.properties file and save the file ]

     This batch file will clean and install the application.
 	Batch file will execute Junit test cases
 	Batch file will start the embedded tomcat server, it will use default port 8080